-There are several ways you could keep your scraps before donating them but this a simple method to consider:
+If you don’t have a compost bin, you can donate them to neighbours/community gardens.
+There are several ways you could keep your scraps before donating them but this is a simple method to consider:

 - Designate a container (medium size is preferable as you’d need to lift it often, but it depends on your family size and produce consumption) with a lid that seals well.
 This is the container you’ll use to drop your food scraps.
 You can keep it in a balcony, backyard or garage.

 - In your kitchen, you can use a caddy or a small container (that you can wash easily and often) to put your scraps.
 When full empty it into the bigger container.

 - Drop the big container.
 Many people tend to do this once a week but it depends on the arrangement you have organised and your needs.
 After you drop your food scraps you can give it a quick rinse.